20Do you have a project idea sitting on the shelf? A question that your organization needs answered?

 Project Submission Process

-The proposal process for 2019 is currently closed.
+The proposal process is currently closed.

 Questions?
 Contact Stefani Weeden-Smith at firstname.lastname@example.org.